chef Albert Roux

 He has an occasional flutter but his philosophy is “to kiss the money goodbye and if anything comes back then that is good fortune!”

-The Investec Derby Festival, featuring Ladies’ Day on Friday, 5th and the world-renowned Investec Derby on Saturday, 6th June is a highlight of Britain’s sporting and social calendar.
+The Investec Derby Festival and the world-renowned Investec Derby is a highlight of Britain’s sporting and social calendar.

 When asked for sartorial tips for racegoers, Albert Roux commented that he loves women who dress well to the races, and loves the hats.
 He also likes “a lady to show a little leg with the skirt resting just above the knee” – said with a sparkle in his eye!